 Florida's Hazardous Materials Task Force (HMTF) has been formed to provide a mechanism for the coordinated response by state agencies to hazardous materials emergencies that are beyond the capability of local governments.
-The primary function of the Hazardous Materials.
 The State CEMP designates ESF 10 as the primary mechanism to coordinate response and support by state agencies to hazardous materials emergencies that are beyond the capability of local government.
 The Florida Department of Environmental Protection and BER are the lead agencies for ESF 10 and will provide representatives on a 24-hour basis to the State Emergency Operation Center (SEOC) to ensure the full deployment and utilization of Department resources.
 In addition, ESF 10 is comprised of representatives from the following state agencies:

-Lead Agency: cy: Florida Department of Environmental Protection Florida Department of Community Affairs Florida Department of Transportation Florida Department of Highway Safety and Motor Vehi Florida Department of Health Florida Department of Agriculture and Consumer Services Florida Department of Financial Services Florida Fish and Wildlife Conservation Commission
+Lead Agency: Florida Department of Environmental Protection Florida Division of Emergency Management Florida Department of Transportation Florida Department of Highway Safety and Motor Vehicles Florida Department of Health Florida Department of Agriculture and Consumer Services Florida Department of Financial Services Florida Fish and Wildlife Conservation Commission